Form an LLC: Quick and Easy Business Formation

 Timeline Expectations

-The LLC formation process typically takes one to four weeks, depending on your state’s processing times and filing method.
-Expedited processing is available in most states for additional fees.
+The formation process typically takes one to four weeks, depending on your state’s processing times and whether you choose expedited filing options.
 Online filings generally process faster than paper submissions.
+Once approved, you’ll receive a filed copy of your Articles of Organization, confirming your LLC’s legal existence.

 Costs and Fees